telpirion/FantasyMapsML/README.md

 # FantasyMaps

-**tl;dr:** Machine learning model for generating VTT-compliant JSON from map images.
+**tl;dr:** We need your maps to build a machine learning model for generating VTT-compliant JSON from map images.

 If you've ever downloaded a map file from the internet for your virtual role-playing session, you know the pain of identifying and quantifying gridlines